SoftwareAG/c8y-docs/src/documents/guides/devices/netcommwireless.html.md

 ## <a name="modbus"></a>Cloud Fieldbus

-You can connect Modbus/TCP devices using the router's LAN port and manage them remotely from Cumulocity.
+You can connect Modbus-TCP and Modbus-RTU slaves to the router via LAN and serial port, respectively, and manage them remotely in Cumulocity.
 To do so, you need to

+For Modbus-TCP setup:

-* Establish basic LAN connectivity.
-Use the "[Network](#network)" tab as described above and the corresponding configuration mechanism on the Modbus device to enable IP communication between the router and the device.
+* Establish LAN connectivity.
+Use the "[Network](#network)" tab as described above and the corresponding configuration mechanism on the Modbus device to enable IP communication between the router and the your Modbus-TCP slaves.
+* Configure the Modbus-TCP port in the Cumulocity menu on NetComm device's web UI, see "[Configuring the router](#configure)".

+For Modbus-RTU setup:

+* Connect the router and your Modbus-RTU slaves via a RS-485 cable.
-* Configure the Modbus TCP port in the Cumulocity menu on NetComm device's web UI, see "[Configuring the router](#configure)".
+* Configure the Modbus-RTU port in the Cumulocity menu on NetComm device's web UI, see "[Configuring the router](#configure)".

+Then:

 * Subscribe your account to the Cloud Fieldbus app by contacting <support@cumulocity.com>.
 * Configure Modbus communication as described in the [Cloud Fieldbus user's guide](/guides/users-guide/cloud-fieldbus).
 * Enable or disable write permission by toggle the Modbus read-only property on the device, see "[Configuring the router](#configure)".